tomgilder/routemaster/README.md

 * Really easy nested navigation support for tabs
 * Multiple route maps: for example one for a logged in user, another for logged out
 * Observers to easily listen to route changes
+* Covered by over 160 unit, widget and integration tests

 Here's the entire routing setup needed for an app featuring tabs and pushed routes: